uswds/uswds-site/pages/patterns/create-a-profile/race-or-ethnicity.md

 ### What to use
 <b>If you don't need a controlled vocabulary.</b> If you don't need to restrict the list of race or ethnicities to a specified data collection requirement, consider allowing for user self-identification with an open-ended text field.
 Users should also have the ability to opt out of providing this information.

-<b>If the information being collected is intended to be used for statistical, administrative, or compliance purposes.</b> If the intent of your data collection requires race and ethnicity to be mapped to a fixed minimum set of categories, refer to OMB’s <a href="https://www.federalregister.gov/d/2016-23672/p-27">Standards for Maintaining, Collecting, and Presenting Federal Data on Race and Ethnicity (9/30/2016)</a>, which encourages the collection of detailed race and ethnicity information provided it can be aggregated into the minimum categories.
+<b>If the information being collected is intended to be used for statistical, administrative, or compliance purposes.</b> If the intent of your data collection requires race and ethnicity to be mapped to a fixed minimum set of categories, refer to OMB’s <a class="display-inline" href="https://www.federalregister.gov/d/2016-23672/p-27">Standards for Maintaining, Collecting, and Presenting Federal Data on Race and Ethnicity (9/30/2016)</a>, which encourages the collection of detailed race and ethnicity information provided it can be aggregated into the minimum categories.

 ### Special use cases
 <b>If you are collecting information on a family.</b> Do not assume that partners or dependents of the person completing the form will identify as the same race or ethnicity.